-- + You have attended a nonviolence training (ask if was for an hour, half day, day, weekend?) - + Taken a college course or a workshop on nonviolence? - + Who has been to a mass demonstration/rally/march?
+- +You have attended a nonviolence training (ask if was for an hour, half day, day, weekend?) - +Taken a college course or a workshop on nonviolence? - +Who has been to a mass demonstration/rally/march?
 A small demonstration?
-Picket line? - + Who has risked arrest?
+Picket line? - +Who has risked arrest?

-[15 mins] Concentric Circles to introduce ourselves to others and focus on why we are here.
+[15 MINS] Concentric Circles to introduce ourselves: to others and focus on why we are here.
 Organize people into two circles of equal number, one inside the other, facing each other.
 Have them identify who is across from them.
 Start by asking the people in one circle to answer the first question, have the outer circle move clockwise and people in the other circle answer the same question.
 Move again for the next question, and so on.
 Have as many questions as you have time for.

 A sample of possible questions:

-- Why did you come to this training?
+- +Why did you come to this training? - +What are your concerns or fears?

-- What issue or movement you feel connected to/passionate about?

-- What are your concerns or fears?

-- What gives you hope?